-The 4 best running shoes of 2020 for the rain and cold according to hundreds of runners
+The 4 best running shoes for the rain and cold according to hundreds of runners

 After 8 hours of research, analyzing opinions and ratings of runners on different sites, I list the best models based on their reviews.